wwlr9/FALSACLivesinanEnvironment/README.md

 The measure of key parameters of FALSAC’s internal and external environment is visualized.

+"What is the nature of agency and life" is debated in many fields, including philosophy and biology.
+With this question, I conducted interdisciplinary research, resulting in FALSAC Lives in an Environment, a simulation artwork exploring to what extent a system could be alive and where a "seemingly existing agency" exists, in the context of survival.

+Supported by a relatively stable internal environment, living systems survive in their disturbing external environment.
+This statement indicates a critical concept in physiology: homeostasis.
+Inspired by concepts in biology, from homeostasis to stress physiology, in this project, I fantasize about the internal and external environment of FALSAC(Fantasized Artificial Living System Alike Centrolenidae) in its algorithm.

+Briefly, FALSAC is a living system and, thus, an open system.
+FALSAC's internal system maintains its internal environment in a relatively stable state through negative feedback.
+FALSAC's external environment is disturbing with stimuli(beneficial or adverse).
+In three states of its external environment, FALSAC exhibits four states of its internal environment, resulting in either its survival or death, implying several critical abilities FALSAC owned.

-Through this piece, I invite people to engage **three questions** with me: Does a pursuit of survival supported by homeostasis imply a biological agency in an artificial living system like FALSAC?
-In addition or alternative to higher cognitive functions, could there be other strategies for an artificial living system to sense the threat and thus fight to survive in its external environment?
-If developing AIs with a will of survival could show comparative biological agency, how should we envision future human-AI relationships?
+Through this piece, I applied a primitive pursuit(**a will to survive**) of any living system supported by homeostasis to depict biological agency in a fantasized artificial living system(FALSAC).
+I ask, in addition to or alternative to higher cognitive functions, could other strategies exist for an artificial living system to sense the threat and fight to survive?
+If developing AIs with a will of survival results in a comparative biological agency, how should we envision future human-AI relationships?

 This project is developed for Tiange's Thesis at ITP, NYU Tisch.